 You can apply online for a DBS Corporate Multi‐Currency account.
-If you already have an existing DBS Business Account or Digital Account, you can convert it into a Corporate Multi‐Currency Account and keep your existing bank account number.
+If you already have an existing DBS Business Account or Starter Bundle Account, you can convert it into a Corporate Multi‐Currency Account and keep your existing bank account number.
 You will need to fill in and submit a form to convert your SGD account to a multi‐ account.

 Ready to open a multi‐currency account for your business?
 Apply for an account today.